HarryTombs/GIMasterProject/README.md

 - Cmake
 - rapidjson
 - stb_Image.h (Sometimes if you have it pre installed you need to comment out the #define in stb_image.cpp)

+stb_Image is fetched in cmake so make sure you're connected to the internet